 September 2013, with co-advisors Karin Halstead and Archie Paloian

-The Sandy Hook Volunteer Fire & Rescue Company's Junior Corps has been active for two years.
+The Sandy Hook Volunteer Fire & Rescue Company's Junior Corps has been active for seven years.
 It allows boys and girls ages 14-16 who live in Newtown -- not just the Sandy Hook district -- to gain experience before joining the company.
 The Juniors have a business meeting at 7 pm on the second Monday of every month.
 The Juniors attend the two drills a month with the company and do smaller drills themselves.
 They are required to participate in all fundraising activites.
 The Junior Corps Advisor is Karin Halstead.

 Per Section 31-23 of the CT General Statues below is a list of activities 14-15 year olds can do between the hours of 7 am and 10 pm: